sfmalloy/advent-of-code-2021/README.md

 # Advent of Code 2021!!

 Past couple years I've attempted have been in Python.
 This year I'm attempting to do all 25 days each in a different language.
+I may have multiple solutions to some problems if I feel like experimenting in different langauges.
+To run them you need to `cd extras` and then compile/run.

 | Day | Language | Description |
 ------|----------|-------------|